aramis-lab/clinicadl-zoo/contribute/CONTRIBUTE_TRANSFORMS.md

 The goal of this tutorial is to add your own transforms to the ClinicaDL Transform Zoo, so that they benefit the community and can be easily reused in your future works.

-For this tutorial, you will work on the Git repository [ClinicaDL Zoo](https://github.com/aramis-lab/clinicadl-zoo.git).
+For this tutorial, you will work on this Git repository.
 You can clone it via:

 ```
 git clone https://github.com/aramis-lab/clinicadl-zoo.git